About

 A little history about Trina Astor-Stewart

 I was only recently told I was a polymath, which explained a lot about me.
-Since polymaths are often initially denigrated in their working life because society favors extreme specialization.
+Polymaths are often initially denigrated in their working life because society favors extreme specialization.
 Often called “jacks-of-all-trades” who lack the focus of a single field of expertise.
 But sampling and learning of various other things can help solve problems in unique ways.

 Because of changes over the last few decades, previously steady lifetime careers have been disrupted.